Gwen Stacy (Spider-Verse): Characterization

-Lord and Miller sought to include a mentor for Gwen in Across the Spider-Verse, leading to the inclusion of Jess Drew (also known as Spider-Woman).
+Lord and Miller sought to include a mentor for Gwen in Across the Spider-Verse, leading to the inclusion of Jess Drew (also known as Spider-Woman), a composite character of the Earth-616 Spider-Woman and the Earth-1610 Ultimate Spider-Woman.
 Her arc in the sequel is seen by its filmmakers as mirroring that of Miles', with director Joaquim Dos Santos stating, "[Gwen] already was a character that played everything really, really close to her chest.
 She has to learn sort of the opposite end of what Miles is going through, [such as] doing things not only to protect herself, but this other family that she's taken in".
-Her being a fugitive from the law in the Spider-Verse films is also an element drawn from the comics.
+Her being a fugitive from the law in the Spider-Verse films is also an element drawn from the comics Edge of Spider-Verse and Spider-Gwen.